bailaoshijiadao/sugarchain-nodemap/README.md

 ![initial](https://github.com/ROZ-MOFUMOFU-ME/nodemap/assets/35634920/c228d968-9ad4-476e-a320-3e6e09bcea3d)

-This project provides a web application for displaying information about cryptocurrensy coin daemon nodes.
+This project provides a web application for displaying information about cryptocurrensy coin daemon nodes using RPC.
 It visualizes node data on a Google Map and displays detailed information in a table format.
 The project is built with Node.js and uses PureCSS for styling.

 ## Features

 - Visual representation of coin nodes on a Google Map.
 - Detailed table view showing:
-  - IP address
+  - IP address and Reverse DNS
-  - User agent
+  - User agent (Wallet Version)
   - Block height
   - Country
   - Location (City)